Publications

 Form Fatigue, Athenaeum Review.
 Spring 2023

 The Anthropocene has incited apprehension, instability, and reevaluation.
 It has affected every aspect of human endeavor: the social, cultural, economic, political, and personal.
-It has re-drawn boundaries and definitions of ethnicity, nationality, race, gender, religious belief, time, space, fiction, and reality.
-We are acutely aware of the biological-technological-geological co-evolution that is swirling around us.
+It has redrawn boundaries and definitions of ethnicity, nationality, race, gender, religious belief, time, space, fiction, and reality.
+We are acutely aware of the biological, technological, and geological coevolution swirling around us.
 We pay closer, better attention to the interdependence of human and nonhuman landscapes and beings, aware and attuned to multi-species entanglements and complexity that pulsates around us.
 We are awake and anxious about the fragility of our moment, which sits on a precipice poised to slip into a cascade of unimaginable ruination.

 from Africa, Agency and the Anthropocene